 - Have an online presence.
 Whatever you do, you should offer customers a way to browse.
 Enterprise businesses have the luxury of vast online catalogs which seamlessly replicate an in-person retail experience, often offering a wider selection than in-store even, but small businesses can make themselves known on the web in other ways.
 Instagram and Facebook both offer convenient and accessible platforms which are inexpensive and easy to use.
 Additionally, your business must be able to allow customers to make purchases remotely, whether or not it is delivered or picked up.

 - Up Your Customer Service.
 Contactless customer service cannot be left out of the conversation.
 Consumers demand that their favorite companies step it up to meet their ever-changing needs during times of global crisis, and businesses should be ready to handle any inquiries or complaints that come their way, across multiple channels of communication.

 Contactless customer support is what we do.
 Our support systems keep things radically personal, and your customers will feel like royalty when they contact your business through the Gladly platform.
 People-oriented customer service technology allows you to track customer history including lifetime value and past conversations for service that is seamless, efficient, and keeps your consumers returning to your business.
 Now, you can even have online shoppers pay through live chat as they speak to your online customer service representatives.

-To see how Gladly can work for you, visit our website today at Gladly.com.
+To see how Gladly can work for you, schedule a demo today.